 Dental extractions can be very scary procedures.
 At Excel Dental Care in Ellicott City, MD, we want to reassure you that this process is manageable.
-We have tons of experience with this process and can help make it as easy as possible, offering answers to questions and reassurances every step of the way.
+Our dentist Ellicott City has tons of experience with this process and can help make it as easy as possible, offering answers to questions and reassurances every step of the way.

 There are several reasons to extract a tooth that a root canal treatment won’t fix.
 The most common extraction is having wisdom teeth removed.
 Tooth decay, infections, and crowding of small jaws can also require a tooth to be extracted.

 Dr. Maryam Roosta in Ellicott City, MD, performs the tooth extraction process using the latest technology equipment and techniques to ensure that the process is rather quick and painless.

 Tooth extractions can be either simple or surgical, depending on the cause.
 If your tooth is visible, it’s a simple process.
 Impacted teeth require surgery.

 Excel Dental Care will administer a local anesthetic for simple extractions.
 It will numb your tooth and jaw during the process.
 While you will feel uncomfortable pressure, you will not feel any pain.
 Our dentist Ellicott City, MD will loosen your tooth and remove it with forceps.

 For impacted teeth, you will need a surgical procedure.
 Our emergency dentist near me will give you anesthesia through an IV as well as administering the local anesthesia.
 It will relax and calm you for the procedure.
 We may also give you general anesthesia to put you under if you’re anxious or have certain medical conditions.
 It will allow you to sleep through the entire procedure.
 We then cut into your gum and extract the tooth.
 We may need to remove some of your bone to cut the tooth out of your mouth.